 Still not convinced?
 Have a read through these reasons and hopefully they will motivate you to start your own exercise plan!

-Chemicals such as Endorphins released by your brain during exercise help lift up your mood in no time as these chemicals have a euphoric effect which helps to lift your mood.
+Chemicals such as Endorphins are released by your brain during exercise and have a euphoric effect which helps to lift your mood.

 HealthHub Tip: Regular exercise is one of the easiest way to get rid of stress and calm our nerves.
-Achieving at least 150 minutes of moderate intensity aerobic exercise, and two days of moderate to vigorous intensity muscle strengthening exercises per week, will improve our mental and physical health by leaps and bounds.
+Achieving at least 150 to 300 minutes of moderate intensity aerobic exercise, and two days of moderate to vigorous intensity muscle strengthening exercises per week, will improve our mental and physical health by leaps and bounds.

 No way!
 It seems too good to be true... right?

 Think again!
 Studies show that regular exercise does in fact help enhance cognitive thinking in individuals and decelerates or even reverses the brain's physical decay.

 Studies also show that the area of the brain responsible for higher cognition—the hippocampus—enlarges slightly when an individual exercises frequently.